gaorkl/simple-playgrounds/README.md

 - one window per agent with sensors and reward
 - integration with ipynb

-# TODO Edible:
+# TODO sensors:
-- Make one mask, keep it.
-- Cut the projection instead, so that image is kept, and it is easier to handle
+- hight level sensors (positions and speed of others in fov)